Zerzavot/Flying-Chicken-Game/README.md

 ### Imagination
 You can add components as you wish when developing a game.
 For example can be a second bad character like  dog.java<br>
-Or level logic and interface logic is improvable..
+Or level and interface logic is improvable.. <br>
 Have fun! :))